 Torii: Gates to the Sacred Spaces

 The torii is a gate that stands at the entrance to the sacred area around the shrine.
 The distinctive form of the torii is recognized by people around the world as an icon marking the presence of a Shintō shrine.
-The torii signals that you are about to enter hallowed space, and it is customary to bow one’s head before passing beneath it.
+This gate signals that you are about to enter hallowed space, and it is customary to bow one’s head before passing beneath it.

 The size and number of the torii depend on the scale of the shrine.
 When a shrine has multiple torii, the outermost, situated at the entrance to the shrine precinct, is typically the largest.
 It is called ichi no torii, or first gate.
 Each subsequent gate (ni no torii, san no torii, etc.) marks a transition to ever more sacred space as one approaches the sanctuary.